 When browsing the Enote library you will encounter both Print and Digital Editions.
 This article explains the differences between these two score types, and how to switch between them.

-As the name suggests, Digital Scores have been completely rebuilt in a digital format using our AI digitization process.
+As the name suggests, Digital Editions have been completely rebuilt in a digital format using our AI digitization process.
 These scores are still in the prototype stage, but are completely flexible and offer advanced features like customizable layouts, transposable content and automatic highlighting.

-You can also switch between available Digital Scores and Print Editions directly from the Score View.
+You can also switch between available Digital and Print Editions directly from the Score View.
 Tap the icon to open the Available Editions menu, and select the version you would like to open.